 9.1 These Terms apply to any current engagement and also to any future engagement, whether or not we send you another copy of them.

-9.2 We are entitled to change these Terms from time to time, in which case we will send you amended Terms.
+9.2 We are entitled to change these Terms from time to time, in which case we will send you amended Terms or otherwise make them available to you on our website.

 9.3 Our relationship with you is governed by New Zealand law and New Zealand courts have non-exclusive jurisdiction.